nicroto/restr/README.md

  - [node module](#running-all-specs-on-the-server) for loading the specs of your API on the server (using ExpressJS by default, but configurable to alternatives);
  - a CLI tooling for [API spec validation](#validating-written-specs) and **[auto-generation of a client JavaScript lib](#generating-the-client-lib) for accessing your server API**.

 Restr requires your REST API to be written in accordance to the Restr Spec.
-Still in its infancy, this specification aims at adding as little overhead as possible, while enabling features, such as the auto-generation of client lib for accessing your server API and validation of transferred data.
+This specification aims at adding as little overhead as possible, while enabling features, such as the auto-generation of client lib for accessing your server API and validation of transferred data.

-Having all services written using the Restr Spec, you can use the CLI tool restr to **validate** these specs and **generate the client-side JavaScript code**, which usually is done manually as you add, change or remove methods and whole service to/in/from the server API.
-The generated lib validates all passed data in accordance with the spec it was generated from.
+Having all services written using the Restr Spec, you can use the CLI tool restr to **validate** these specs and **generate the client-side JavaScript code**, which usually is written manually as you add, change or remove methods and whole service to/in/from the server API.
+The generated lib **validates all passed data** in accordance with the **spec** it was generated from.

 This simplifies significantly your workflow to **working on the server API** -> **regenerate the client code** -> **repeat**.